 He has abolished the law with its commandments and ordinances, that he might create in himself one new humanity in place of the two, thus making peace, and might reconcile both groups to God in one body through the cross, thus putting to death that hostility through it.
 So he came and proclaimed peace to you who were far off and peace to those who were near; for through him both of us have access in one Spirit to the Parent.

 This is the message that we are called to proclaim, even in the face of division, despair and damage still inflicted by those who refuse to be reconciled to one another through Christ.
 As author and historian Karen Armstrong has written in her book The Great Transformation: “We now have to develop a global consciousness, because whether we like it or not, we live in one world.”

 Sounds familiar.
 We, too, live in war-torn times, old values are disappearing and those who hold them are scared to death.
 They do not deserve our scorn, but our compassion.
 Now is the time for LGBT people to be prophets of God’s dream of one humanity.
 Instead of persecuting our persecutors, let us develop a keen and lasting sense of compassion and good will toward them.
 We cannot have sympathy just for our own group, but it must extend out to even those who have sworn to be our enemies.

-Whosoever founder and Editor Emeritus Rev. Candace Chellew earned her Masters of Theological studies at the Candler School of Theology at Emory University in Atlanta, Ga., and trained as a spiritual director through the Omega Point program of the Episcopal Diocese of Atlanta.
-Her first book, “Bulletproof Faith: A Spiritual Survival Guide for Gay and Lesbian Christians”, was published by Jossey-Bass in 2008.
+Whosoever founder and Editor Emeritus Rev. Candace Chellew earned her Masters of Theological studies at the Candler School of Theology at Emory University in Atlanta, Ga., was ordained in December 2003 and trained as a spiritual director through the Omega Point program of the Episcopal Diocese of Atlanta.
+Her first book, “Bulletproof Faith: A Spiritual Survival Guide for Gay and Lesbian Christians,” was published by Jossey-Bass in 2008.
 She currently serves as the Spiritual Director of Jubilee!
 Circle in Columbia, S.C.